efsavage/Bootstrap-Maven/README.md

 Bootstrap for Maven
 =============

-This library gives you a way to drop bootstrap into your project as a Maven dependency, which makes your own repository smaller.
+This library gives you a way to drop [Twitter Bootstrap](http://twitter.github.com/bootstrap) into your project as a [Maven](maven.apache.org) dependency, which mens you don't have to include these third party files in your own source control.

 pom.xml
 -------